 The Disk Defragmenter in Windows 10/8/7 offers some additional options compared to that in Windows Vista.
-Its command line version has some additional switches.
-Open an elevated command prompt windows.
+Its command-line version has some additional switches, which are rather useful.

 Type Defrag /? and hit Enter.
 This will show you all the defragmentation options and command-line switches.